gzalo/gzalo.com/content/projects/_index.en.md

 ---
 title: "Projects"
-summary: "Some personal and academic projects I've created or collaborated on"
+summary: "Personal and academic projects I've created or collaborated on."
 ---